Compact ultracold neutron source concept for low energy accelerator-driven neutron sources: Introduction

+Among them, solid $\rm{D}_{2}$ is known to have high UCN conversion rate (a factor of 30 larger than superfluid $^{4}\rm{He}$) from molecular rotational and phonon modes in solid state $\rm{D}_{2}$ molecules\cite{PhysRevB.62.R3581,Golub:1983fk,Adamczak:2011fk}.
+Especially, due to the large spin-relaxation energy of $\sim7.5\mathrm{meV}$, the kinetic energy of incident cold neutrons doesn't need to be very low.
+In addition, solid $\rm{D}_{2}$ UCN source can be operated at a temperature of $\sim 5\mathrm{K}$ which is higher than the typical operating temperature of superfluid $^{4}\mathrm{He}$\cite{PhysRevB.62.R3581}.
+Therefore, the cryogenic requirement is less demanding for operating a solid $\rm{D}_{2}$ based UCN source.
+These two features make solid $\rm{D}_{2}$ as a practical UCN converter medium for UCN sources cited at reactor or spallation neutron facilities.

+However, there are a couple of significant downsides to the solid $\rm{D}_{2}$ as an efficient UCN converter medium.
+One of the main drawback is the extremely short lifetime of UCN in the solid $\rm{D}_{2}$.
+After UCNs are produced in the solid $\rm{D}_{2}$, they get lost within less than $100\mathrm{msec}$ through UCN upscattering or nuclear absorption\cite{2002PhRvL..89A2501M}.
+The other disadvantage is very short mean free path of UCNs in the solid $\rm{D}_{2}$ which is about $2\sim3\mathrm{cm}$\cite{2018EPJA...54..148A}.
+It causes UCN extraction efficiency to be dropped as the thickness of solid $\rm{D}_{2}$ increases.
+As a result, the solid $\rm{D}_{2}$ converters have a certain restraint in terms of thickness of the converter volume.

+Unlike solid $\rm{D}_{2}$, the mean free path of neutrons with a wavelength of $8.9\mathrm{\AA}$ in superfluid $^{4}\rm{He}$ can be as long as $17\mathrm{m}$\cite{1955PhRv...97..855S}.
+In addition, the isotopically pure $^{4}\rm{He}$ can ideally have zero nuclear absorption cross section.
+Therefore, a longer length of the UCN converter volume with superfluid $^{4}\rm{He}$ can be made to increase UCN production with superfluid $^{4}\rm{He}$ UCN converter.
+For superfluid $^{4}\rm{He}$ as a UCN converter medium, the observation showed that only a certain energy range of cold neutrons would play an important role in UCN production due to the well-known phonon-roton dispersion curve in superfluid $^{4}\rm{He}$\cite{Gibbs1996thesis}.

-For superfluid $^{4}\rm{He}$, only a certain energy range of cold neutrons play an important role in UCN production due to the well-known, sharply-defined phonon-roton dispersion curve in superfluid $^{4}\rm{He}$\cite{Gibbs1996thesis}.
-The production mechanism for UCN in superfluid $^{4}\rm{He}$ can be decomposed into two distinct processes: single-phonon excitation and multi-phonon excitation.
-The multi-phonon process involves a broad range of neutron dynamic structure factor $\rm{S}(\rm{Q}, \omega)$ in the energy-momentum space.
-The neutron dynamic structure factor for single-phonon excitation is sharply defined and forms nearly a delta function in the dispersion curve\cite{Gibbs1996thesis, Schmidt-Wellenburg:1uq}.
-Owing to this characteristic of superfluid $^{4}\rm{He}$ as a UCN convertor, only a very narrow energy range of cold neutrons near $1\textrm{meV}$ can be downscattered into the UCN energy regime through single-phonon excitation.
-The single-phonon process is more than one order of magnitude more probable than the multi-phonon process at the $T \to 0$ limit\cite{Schmidt-Wellenburg:1uq}.
+The production mechanism of UCNs in superfluid $^{4}\rm{He}$ can be decomposed into two distinct processes: single-phonon excitation and multi-phonon excitation\cite{Gibbs1996thesis,2002PhLA..301..462K}.
+The multi-phonon process involves a broad range of neutron dynamic structure factor $\mathrm{S}(\mathrm{Q}, \hbar\omega)$ in the energy-momentum space.
+On the other hand, the neutron dynamic structure factor for single-phonon excitation is very sharply defined, and forms nearly a delta function in the dispersion curve\cite{Gibbs1996thesis,Schmidt-Wellenburg:1uq}.
+Owing to this characteristic of superfluid $^{4}\rm{He}$ as a UCN convertor, only a very narrow energy range of cold neutrons near $1\mathrm{meV}$ (corresponding to a neutron wavelength of $8.9\mathrm{\AA}$) can be downscattered into the UCN energy regime through the single-phonon excitation.